 If concerned about anyone's immediate physical safety, please call 911 first, then notify an administrator.
-1. Name of Reporter: (Note: Reports may be made anonymously, but no disciplinary action will be taken against an alleged aggressor solely on the basis of an anonymous report.)
-2. Check whether you are the: ☐ Target of the behavior ☐ Reporter (not the target) 3.
-Check whether you are a: Student Staff member (specify role) □Parent □Administrator ☐Other (specify) ☐ B.M.C.
-Durfee High School 4.
-State your school or wo k site: ☐ Kuss Middle School ☐ Resiliency Middle Resiliency Prep ☐ James Madison Morton ☐ Edmond Talbot ☐ Stone Day School ☐ John Doran ☐ Carlton Viveiros ☐ Mary Fonseca ☐ Samuel Watson ☐ James Tansey ☐ Frank Silvia ☐ Alfred Letourneau ☐ William Greene ☐ Spencer Borden 5.
-Information about the Incident: Name of Target (of behavior) Name of Aggressor (alleged bully/harasser): Date(s) of Incident(s):

-Time When Incident(s) Occurred

-Location of Incident(s) (Be specific.)

-6. Witnesse s (List of people e who saw the incident or have information about it):
+1. Name of Reporter: 2.
+Check whether you are the: ☐ Target of the behavior ☐ Reporter (not the ta 3.
+Check whether you are a: Student Staff member (specify role) Parent Administrator Other (specify) 4.
+State your school or work site: □ B.M.
+C. Durfee High School ☐ Resiliency Prep ☐ Kuss Middle School ☐ Resil iency Middle ☐ James Madison Morton ☐ Edmond Talbot ☐ Ston e Day School □ John Doran ☐ Carlton Viveiros ☐ Mary ☐ Mary Fonseca ☐ Samuel Watson ☐ James Tansey nsey 🗆 Frank Silvia ☐ Alfred Letourneau □ William Greene □ Sp cer Borden 5.
+Information about the Incident: Name of Target (of behavior) Name of Aggressor (alleged bully/harasser): Date(s) of Incident(s): Time When Incident(s) Occurred Location of Incident(s) (Be specific.)
+Location of incident(s) (De specific.)
+6. Witnesses (List of people who saw the incident or have information about it): Name: Student ☐ Staff Other Name: □ Student ☐ Staff □Other Name:Additional List of Witnesses is □ Staff Other

-Name:

-Name:

-Name:

-☐ Student ☐ Staff □Other

-☐ Student ☐ Staff Other

-☐ Student ☐ Staff Other